Photo: Michelle Litvin

 Inspired by my travels, I returned to the Residential College at the University of Michigan and designed an independent course of study in Medical Anthropology and Psychology.
 I also apprenticed one summer with the late Keewaydinoquay, an Anishinaabeg mashkikwe (Ojibwe plant medicine woman) on Garden Island in Northern Lake Michigan.
 This rich experience broadened my perspective on mental health to be both eclectic and integrative.

-After earning my bachelor’s degree, I pursued a masters degree at the School of Social Service Administration at the University of Chicago.
-I began my career as a Clinical Social Worker, serving severely emotionally disturbed children in residential facilities, eventually working as a therapist and assistant to the director at the Sonia Shankman Orthogenic School.
+After earning my bachelor’s degree, I pursued a masters degree at the University of Chicago.
+I began my career as a cinical social worker, serving severely emotionally disturbed children in residential facilities, eventually working as a therapist and assistant to the director at the Sonia Shankman Orthogenic School.
 I later sought analytic training at the Chicago Institute for Psychoanalysis and the C.G.
 Jung Institute of Chicago.
 My work focuses on helping patients understand and integrate unconscious material through dreams, memories, creative work, and reflection.
-I am a disciplined student of psychoanalysis, art, literature, dreaming, nature, and symbolism.
-I believe openness and inquiry are essential to the complex process of becoming conscious and healing from trauma and psychological symptoms.
+I believe that working collaboratively with curiosity and trust allows for the complex process of becoming conscious and healing from trauma and psychological symptoms.

-Committed to social justice, I have extensive experience treating Post-Traumatic Stress Disorder and have worked as an expert witness evaluating asylum seekers in the U.S. I served the National Immigrant Justice Center and the Marjorie Kovler Center for Survivors of Political Torture, where I also volunteered as a psychotherapist and clinical supervisor.
+Committed to social justice, I have extensive experience treating post-traumatic stress disorder and have worked as an expert witness evaluating asylum seekers in the U.S. I volunteered as a psychotherapist and clinical supervisor at the Marjorie Kovler Center for Survivors of Political Torture.
+And aided asylees at the National Immigrant Justice to win asylum cases.

 I have taught at the Jung Center in Evanston, the University of Chicago Crown Family School of Social Work, Policy and Practice, and Southwestern College in Santa Fe.
 Additionally, I conduct private workshops on dreaming, astrology, and creativity.